labxscut/ksak/README.md

 &nbsp;

-- In addition, right clicking on the sequence name in the shortcut menu one can select the sequence color and mark it.
-In this way, the sequences are color categorized before comparison, and the output evolution tree is very clear.
+- In addition, right click on the sequence name in the shortcut menu, you can mark the sequence with selected color.
+In this way, the sequences are color-categorized before comparison, and the output evolution tree is very clear.

 ![image4](images/image4.png)